SamiZein/gitdev/README.md

 Gitdev is a developer collaboration website.
 It takes a developer-first approach for times when githubs' project-first approach may not be suitable.
 By requiring a github sign-in, Gitdev is able to display a users' github information in a way that is unique to the site, allowing for better assessment of potential collaborators.
 Try it out yourself and see you own user language breakdown!

+##Why

+- Why is a project-first approach the only popular option for developer collaboration
+- Why don't developer collaboration apps integrate github user info and build better visual representations of a developers proficiencies
+- Why do developers that want to team up in game jams and coding competitions not have a reasonable option

 ## Features

 - Sign in with GitHub